 There is so much misinformation, narrowly biased coverage and raw emotion online that concern me about our society's ability to think critically about the important issues of the day.
 I want to provoke a deeper level of thought by offering an explanation of issues as I see them.
 You may agree or disagree, but hopefully you will at least think about the issues.

 I am a retired litigation lawyer with over 40 years of experience in environmental, electricity, competition, and constitutional issues.
-I have appeared at all levels of court in every province of Canada, and in the Supreme Court of Canada, and have been invited as a guest lecturer at almost all of the law schools in this country.
+I have appeared at all levels of court including the Supreme Court of Canada, and in every province of Canada.
+I have been invited as a guest lecturer at almost all of the law schools in this country.
 I am also the author of over 100 legal articles and a law book, and have been an adjunct faculty member at four Canadian law schools.

 “Even a fish wouldn’t get into trouble if it kept its mouth shut.”
 Korean proverb.

 As most Canadians who follow the news will know, Vice-Admiral Mark Norman, the Vice-Chief of Canada’s Defence Staff was suspended from his position in 2016 and subsequently prosecuted for the alleged criminal offence of breach of trust.
 He was accused of having leaked secret Canadian government information about a Navy shipbuilding contract.
 On May 8, 2019 the prosecutor stayed the charges against him and the judge told him that he was free to go.